Pennsylvania governor says US must 'turn the tide' against political violence, reject vengeance

 HARRISBURG, Pa.
-(AP) — Gov. Josh Shapiro of Pennsylvania said Tuesday that the nation must “turn the tide” against political violence and the belief that government can't solve problems while also rejecting vengeance.
+(AP) — Gov. Josh Shapiro of Pennsylvania said Tuesday that the nation's leaders must “turn the tide” against political violence and reject vengeance, and accused President Donald Trump of failing the moment's test of leadership.

-Shapiro, a Democrat, delivered the remarks as the keynote speech at the Eradicate Hate Global Summit in Pittsburgh, days after the assassination of conservative political activist Charlie Kirk.
+Shapiro, a Democrat, delivered remarks as the keynote speech at the Eradicate Hate Global Summit in Pittsburgh, days after the assassination of conservative political activist Charlie Kirk, and later, while answering reporters' questions.

 Shapiro said political leaders must condemn all forms of political violence and reject the “rhetoric of vengeance."